 (extract from Bread and Pastries of the Greeks, Nikos & Maria Psylaki)

-Find out more about this project on TAVROS’ website and make sure to submit your wish!
+Find out more about this project on TAVROS’ website.

 Co-funded by the Creative Europe Programme of the European Union, as part of the project Τhe Table and the Τerritory and supported by Polyeco Contemporary Art Initiative PCAI and French Institute of Greece.